 Interview Participants

 Interviews should be conducted with groups, rather than with single individuals, because rarely does one individual have sole responsibility for a particular function.
 Interview groups should include participants that represent different functions, services, or departments of the MCO to enable the reviewer to collect multiple perspectives about an issue.
 Group interviews are also an opportunity for MCO staff to learn about compliance activities in other departments.
+The EQRO has discretion to meet with less than the full list of MCO recommended employees in situations where the EQRO feels that it can obtain the required information without the attendance of all MCO employees listed in the Protocol, or the MCO has identified a more appropriate person to address questions but is not on the recommended list.
 Attachment D includes compliance review questions for the following groups:

 MCO leaders;